-Cooking risotto in the Instant Pot (or other pressure cooker) is so quick and easy these days I never make them any other way!
-Some of my favorites are: mushroom risotto, chicken and pumpkin risotto, and chicken and mushroom risotto.
+Cooking risotto in the Instant Pot is so quick and easy these days I never make it any other way!
+Some of my favorites are mushroom risotto, chicken and pumpkin risotto, and chicken and mushroom risotto.

 What do you need?